IRDecoyFlare/OpenEV2400/README.md

 Please use [UNIFLASH](https://www.ti.com/tool/UNIFLASH) , or other software with EZFET burning.
 Firmware is divided into 2 different types with the same function and no difference.

 ### PCB files
- PCB is designed by EasyEDA.All files are provided(including pcb files and Schematic)
+ PCB is designed by EasyEDA Pro .All files are provided(including pcb files and Schematic)